 It can be difficult to detect bruxism on your own, but you can ask a sibling, roommate or spouse to tell you if you are showing signs of teeth grinding during your sleep.
 Additionally, if you frequently suffer from a sore jaw, tooth sensitivity, dull headaches or fractured or loose teeth, these can be indications of bruxism.

-After being diagnosed with bruxism, you can receive many types of treatment from our dentist and team.
+After being diagnosed with bruxism, you can receive many types of treatment from our dentists and team.
 For example, you may receive a custom-made night guard that is worn to protect your bite from grinding.
 Another option is a muscle relaxant prescription to take around bedtime.
 If stress is the cause of your bruxism, you can try calming practices such as daily exercise or meditation or speak with a counselor.